dddrrreee/cs140e-24win/labs/18-vm-coherence/README.md

     says you need to "flush_btb, dsb, prefetch flush" but I think you only need the prefetch flush.

+  - Note: the test `4-test-vm-cache-mgmt.c` assumes your enable/disable
+    does an icache invalidation.
+As the lab discusses below if you do not want to do this, and have a good argument for why it is ok to elide, you can change the test so it doesn't check this (see the `mmu_enable` part of the lab below.

   - The code for `mmu_init` should be something like:

         void mmu_init(void) {